marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/fput.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: FPUT, write character, stream mode, stream mode, write character, file operation, write character

 .. _fput:

-.. index:: FPUT

-.. index:: write character, stream mode

-.. index:: stream mode, write character

-.. index:: file operation, write character

 FPUT --- Write a single character in stream mode to stdout
 ***********************************************************